Collective attack free controlled quantum key agreement without quantum memory: New CQKA protocol

 \subsection{Proposed Protocol 1 for CQKA}

-Here, we illustrate the new CQKA protocol in a step-wise manner. \begin{description} \item [{Step~1}] Charlie prepares a sequence of $n$ Bell states $\left\{ S_{23}\right\} $, and divides it into two sequences $A_{2}$ and $B_{3}$ with first and second qubits of Bell states, respectively.
+Here, we illustrate the new CQKA protocol in a step-wise manner. \begin{description} \item [{Step~1}] Charlie prepares a sequence of $n$ Bell states $\left\{ S_{C_{1}C_{2}}\right\} $, and divides it into two sequences $S_{C_{1}}$ and $S_{C_{2}}$ with first and second qubits of the Bell states, respectively, leading to